astha9120/Group4_FaceRecognition-ATM/README.md

  Dhruvil : Tutorials of Tensorflow, Implemented a Classification project using Tensor Flow and Keras Model.
 Understood how backpropagation, optimization and other functions in Tensor flow help in pre-processing and training the model.

- Shivam : Tutorials of Convolutional Neural Network (CNN)
+ Shivam : Tutorials of Convolutional Neural Network (CNN).
+Understood how to use Tensor Flow library by doing Iris classification project.

  Vatsal : Revised HTML and Css and started learning javascript.